Foster Youth Bill of Rights

 Los Angeles County Foster Youth Bill of Rights

-The Los Angeles County Foster Youth Bill of Rights and Services is under development and is projected to be completed early in 2019.
+You can now visit the Los Angeles County Foster Youth Bill of Rights and Services website at LAYouthRights.com.
 It will provide necessary information about services, programs, and legislative mandates to youth and resource families in Los Angeles County.

 No child or youth should ever go hungry in the county of Los Angeles.
 CalFresh, known federally as the Supplemental Nutrition Assistance Program (SNAP), provides foster youth with monthly benefits to purchase food.
 If you are having trouble accessing food and you have an open case with DCFS, are a dependent of the court living with a relative or in foster care, are participating in the Independent Living Program, or you are in extended foster care, you may be eligible to receive CalFresh.

 Applying is easy.
 Just follow three simple steps:

 - Complete the application online, in person, or by phone.

 - County determines eligibility in 30 days or less!